-The Photo I.D. fee is refundable if the I.D. has not been issued to the student, and the Request for Refund form with the original receipt is received in the Office of Admissions and Records by the end of the second week of instruction.
+The Photo I.D. fee is refundable if the I.D. has not been issued to the student, and the Request for Refund form with the original receipt is received in the Office of Admissions and Records by the end of the second week of instruction or the second class meeting for short-term courses.